spiceai/docs/spiceaidocs/content/en/getting-started/_index.md

 ---
 type: docs
-title: "Getting started with Spice.ai"
+title: 'Getting started with Spice.ai'
-linkTitle: "Getting started"
+linkTitle: 'Getting started'
-weight: 20
+weight: 10
-description: "Get started with Spice.ai in 5 minutes"
+description: 'Get started with Spice.ai in 5 minutes'
 no_list: true
 ---

-{{% alert title="Spice.ai Concepts" color="primary" %}}
-Before following this guide it is first recommended to review the Spice.ai [core concepts](/).
-{{% /alert %}}

 ### Follow these steps to get started with Spice.ai.